-Ecommerce retailers need to have the right platform and tools to build and run their stores successfully.
+Ecommerce retailers need the right platform and tools to successfully build and run their stores.
 Since we’re heavily involved in all aspects of a retailer’s ecommerce decision-making process (and grew up developing and using our own proprietary software) we’ve become familiar with many of the major players in the ecommerce software space.
-Today, we’re proud to have integrations with four of them – and to help spread some knowledge, and we’re going to profile their benefits, key offerings, and drawbacks for you.
+Today, we’re proud to have integrations with four of them – and to help spread some knowledge, we will profile their benefits, key offerings, and drawbacks for you.

 Demandware is a cloud-based service that offers users a central platform to manage multiple channels across multiple locations.
-The use of the cloud makes the system highly accessible and ensures a level of data security.
-It gives merchants the option to build the site themselves, using Demandware as a base to power it or have a Demandware partner handle it for you.
+The use of the cloud makes the system highly accessible and ensures data security.
+It allows merchants to build the site themselves, using Demandware as a base to power it, or have a Demandware partner handle it for you.
 The software can be used by merchandisers, marketers, developers, and fulfillment staff, promoting a high level of visibility across departments – and sales channels!
 Product content can be published, syndicated, and managed, with navigation and categories structured to suit the customer.
-Easy data capture allows marketers to segment customers and create targeted campaigns.
+Easy data capture allows marketers to segment customers and creates targeted campaigns.
 Plus, the centralized order management system gives retailers a real-time snapshot of orders, inventory, promotions, purchases, and customers across the board, making forecasting for holiday seasons and upcoming promotions a breeze.
 Plus, the solution is scalable and customizable, allowing your developers to create a unique shopping experience that isn’t “cookie-cutter” or looks like other Demandware sites.
 Its responsive web design feature lets your site adapt to any device.

 Magento is used by some of the most successful ecommerce brands and upscale labels (Nike, Rebecca Minkoff, and Warby Parker, to name a few!), but there’s still something for everyone.
 They have three options: Enterprise (with extra functionality for fast-growing businesses), Community (open source), and Magento Go, a hosted solution for smaller businesses.
 The Community version has an active group of contributors and developers.
 Still, the drawback is that there is no guarantee that the advice posted by the developers of the plugins they create will work for you.
 The Enterprise edition is feature-rich and flexible, with the bonus of mobile features.
 Go, meanwhile, is aimed at small- to medium-sized businesses and offers flexible designs and templates, unlimited product options, and apps and extensions.
 Magento offers one of the most advanced ecommerce solutions, has a huge template library, advanced reporting, a rich third-party plugin library, and is highly customizable – but, as with nearly everything, all of the better features come at a higher price.